Charles Remond Douglass: Career

-From 1867 to 1869, Douglass served as one of the first African-American clerks in the Freedmen’s Bureau when he and his family moved to Washington, DC.
+From 1867 to 1869, Douglass served as one of the first African-American clerks in the Freedmen’s Bureau when he and his family moved to Washington, D.C.
 This was followed up with his work in the Treasury Department from 1869 to 1875.
 He served as a clerk to the Santo Domingo Commission in 1871, then returned to the Caribbean when United States President Ulysses S. Grant appointed him consul to Puerto Plata, Santo Domingo.
 In 1875 Douglass became a clerk in the U.S. consulate in Santo Domingo, where he remained until 1879 when he returned to the United States after his wife's death.
 He then moved to Corona, New York, and entered the West India commissions business.
 In 1882 Douglass began working as an examiner for the Pension Bureau in Washington, D.C.
 After 53 years in government service, he retired in August 1920.

 Douglass served as secretary and treasurer for the District of Columbia schools after he was appointed a trustee in 1872.
 While working in the district he actively employed the first African-American teachers in the District's schools and assured they received equal pay with Euro-American teachers.